Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ----
 ## Review
 Parallel Processing
+- Parallel processing involves using multiple CPUs to process different parts of a bigger task.
+The benefits of parallel processing include greater speed and greater fault tolerance.
 - Activates the alternate processing facility, but only as a test while all normal processing continues at the primary facility.

+Clustering
+* Clustering involves combining a number of servers into one node.
+Different servers can be assigned different tasks to provide greater fault tolerance.
+For example, each server can handle one part of a complex website.
+If one server goes down, the task that the server performs may be unavailable, but the rest of the website will still function.

+Load Balancing
+* Load balancing distributes network or application traffic across many servers, which optimizes the use of resources, maximizes throughput, and reduces latency.
+In load balancing, the servers are all performing the same duty; they aren't set up to each handle a particular task

 Fuzzing
 - A type of dynamic code analysis, and it can test the applications cybersecurity resilience.